Moreland 2 HRs, Bassitt AL-high 12th W, A’s bop Indians 17-0

 Bryce Harper, Jeff Bagwell and Jimmie Foxx share the major league mark of six walks in a game.
 Chapman became the first Oakland player since Mark McGwire in 1997 to walk five times.

-Matt Canha and Starling Marte each drove in three runs and Chapman scored three times as the Athletics moved a season-high 18 games over .500, enjoying an easy day after rallying for late victories the previous two nights.
+Chapman scored three times and Matt Canha and Starling Marte each drove in three runs as the Athletics moved a season-high 18 games over .500, enjoying an easy day after rallying for late victories the previous two nights.

 Bassitt (12-3) allowed three hits in six innings, striking out six and walking two.
 The right-hander has a nine-game road winning streak, tying Bob Welch’s club record set in 1989-90.
 Bassitt hasn’t lost away from home since Sept.
 12, 2020.

+“Everyone put on a show,” he said.
+“Our hitters were pretty ridiculous today.”

 Bassitt, who also ranks first in the AL with 150 innings, is a native of Toledo and pitched at the University of Akron.
+He estimated he had about 100 supporters in the stands, including family members and friends.

+“It was pretty sweet, a little nerve racking,” he said.
+“Obviously, a little more pressure than normal knowing how many people are coming.”

 Oakland scored three times in the second off Eli Morgan (1-5).
 The rookie allowed five runs in four innings.

-Five Cleveland pitchers walked 10 and hit three batters.
+Five Cleveland pitchers walked 10 and hit three batters, leading to a direct observation from Indians interim manager DeMarlo Hale.

+“Just look at the walks and hit batters … I’m not gonna dip too deep in to it” he said.

 TAKE A DAY